 - 4 TBS Butter

 - 1/4 tsp nutmeg

 - Preheat oven to 350F.
 Line a baking sheet with aluminum foil.

 - Mix 2 TBS oil, and cubed squashed around in a bowl or bag until squash is well coated. then dump onto lined baking sheet and sprinkle with salt and pepper.
 Roast for 45 minutes-1 hour, or until completely tender.

 - In a pot over medium-high heat, Sautee minced garlic in remaining 1 TBS of oil.
 Add 1TBS butter, and the leeks, carrots, shallots, and onions.
 Cook, stirring often, for approximately 6 minutes.
-Add the diced sweet potato, 1 1/2 tsp salt, and dash of red pepper flakes. reduce heat to medium and cook, stirring gently for 2 minutes.
+Add 1 1/2 tsp salt, and dash of red pepper flakes. reduce heat to medium and cook, stirring gently for 2 minutes.
 Stir in the honey and continue cooking for 2-3 more minutes.

 - Now add the stock, thyme, sage, bay leaves, and Italian parsley.
 Bring to a simmer and let cook for about 10 more minutes.

 - Add the roasted sweet potatoes. and reduce heat to low.
 Let simmer for about 30 minutes to help the flavors gain depth and to blend.